Russia / Japan

 5. Health and Lifespan

-The Kurilean Bobtail is one of the most long-lived domestic cat breeds, with a lifespan of 15 to 20 years.
-This extraordinary longevity, paired with the excellent genetic health of a naturally evolved island population, makes it one of the healthiest breeds in existence.
+The Kurilean Bobtail is a long-lived domestic cat breed, with a lifespan of 15 to 20 years.
+This longevity, paired with the strong genetic health of a naturally evolved island population, makes it a notably healthy breed.

 Genetic Diversity

-The broad, naturally developed gene pool of the Kuril Islands cat population contributes to exceptional immune function and very low incidence of hereditary disease.
+The broad, naturally developed gene pool of the Kuril Islands cat population contributes to strong immune function and very low incidence of hereditary disease.

 No Documented Breed-Specific Conditions